After completing this chapter, students should be able to:

 (4) Information Asymmetry

 Information asymmetry is caused by an imbalance in the information between a buyer and a seller, causing one agent in the market to be better informed.
 Figure 8.6 illustrates the impact of information asymmetry on the market from the perspective of the buyer.
-When there is information withheld from the buyer asymmetries a – i.e., the seller has more information on the quality of the good or service.
+When there is information withheld from the buyer the demand curve faced by the buyer would be – this occurs when the seller has more information on the quality of the good or service than the buyer has.
 This results in a market distortion where the market clears with consumers paying a higher price and purchase more of the good, above the socially optimal level of output.
 Obviously, if the buyers are fully informed their willingness-to-pay would be lower.
 This would result in symmetric information and the demand curve would be and the market would be efficient.
 Comparing the situations, if the market faces there is over production of the good or service as the marginal social benefit is not equal to the marginal social cost which implies the market is inefficient.
 This creates a deadweight loss of the area B. Additionally, as the market clearing price is , there is also an increase in the producer surplus equal to the shaded area of A.

 Due to the aforementioned impacts, using the market prices under asymmetric information is likely to value inputs or outputs inaccurately in a cost-benefit analysis.